 Neil Campbell Forsyth (1889-1966) had also wanted to join the Army when the War started but in the end, he was the son who stayed home to help his elderly parents run the farm.
 In 1920 he married Elizabeth McAlonen (1891-1959) of Hargrave, Manitoba.
 Neil operated the family farm until his death in 1966.
 He and Lizzie had four children.

 Wilfred married Sarah Short Cameron (1910-1992) of Woodnorth, Manitoba in 1940.
 After the War they bought and operated the general store in Woodnorth.
 For many years they also operated the village post office.
 They had two children.

 6.)
 Marion/Sarah Campbell (b.
 1855- died between 1895 and 1900)

 In Mull and other Gaelic speaking parts of Scotland the names Marion and Sarah are interchangeable.
 When her birth was recorded in 1855, the first year of civil registration in Scotland, she is recorded as Marion Campbell, born April 22 at Corkamull in the parish of Kilninian and Kilmore.
+In the ship’s records when the family landed in New York in 1857 she is called Sally, age 2.
 In subsequent census records in Canada and the United States she is known as Sarah.
 She was the last child in the family to be born in Scotland.
 She is with the family in Grey County for the 1861, 1871, and 1881 censuses.